Ellieellie12/butterfly-collector/README.md

 - Git
 - Github

-Future Plans:
+### Future Plans:
 - Implement a view where the user can pick the time of day they need to feed their butterflies.
 - Implement a view where the user can pick a specific cage for their butterflies.
-- Implement a calendar for the user to keep track of the day they caught their butterflies.
+- Implement a calendar for the user to keep track of the day they caught a butterfly.